Quick start guide for the Tessl Framework

 tessl setup agent

-Your agent should connect to the MCP server once it's initialized.
+Your agent would be able to connect to Tessl via MCP once initiatlized.

 If your agent isn't listed, or if your agent doesn't pick up the server when initialized, you may need to configure the MCP server manually.
-Refer to your agent's documentation for precise instructions.
-Run tessl setup mcp --client other to print the raw configuration:
+Refer to your agent's documentation for precise instructions but in most cases the configuration should look something like this:

 {